ModuLab logo ModuLab Build • Play • Explore

 Try First Wins

-Start with LED, Clock, and Matrix checks to verify the board is responsive.
+Start with LED, Clock, and Matrix checks in Play to confirm your board is responsive.

 Course progress